kysely-org/kysely/README.md

 # Kysely

-A type-safe and autocompletion-friendly typescript SQL query builder for node.js
+A type-safe and autocompletion-friendly typescript SQL query builder for node.js.
+Heavily inspired by [knex](http://knexjs.org/) but not intended to be a clone.

 ![](https://github.com/koskimas/kysely/blob/master/assets/demo.gif)